alielmasryy/Bank_Prediction/README.md

 I saw from this that most customers were adults to senior and the income group was mostly low.

 # Training
-Train the RandomForestClassifier using the training data.
+Split the data into features and target variables.
+Afterwards, split the data into training and testing sets.
+Fit your classifier and predict.

 # Conclusions
 Accuracy:  57%